-Gynecomastia is when boys and men have an increased amount of breast gland tissue.
-Furthermore, it is usually caused by unbalanced estrogen and testosterone hormones, though there are other causes.
+Gynecomastia is when individuals have an increased amount of breast gland tissue.
+Usually caused by unbalanced estrogen and testosterone hormones, though there are other causes.
 It can affect one or both breasts.
-Moreover, some men have pseudogynecomastia, which is an increase in fatty tissue in the breast area instead of gland tissue.
 Gynecomastia can go away on its own, but if not, some treatments may help, including male breast reduction surgery.

 Male Surgery – Causes of Gynecomastia

 If you are born male, your body makes mostly testosterone.
 However, it also makes small amounts of estrogen.
 If the testosterone level drops and the estrogen level does not, you may be at an increased risk of developing gynecomastia.
+Moreover, some men have pseudogynecomastia, which is an increase in fatty tissue in the breast area instead of glandular tissue.
 Many things can lower testosterone or increase estrogen.
 Other than hormonal imbalances, factors that could cause gynecomastia include:

 - Opioids.